thomasloyolac/Hackathon-voksedigital/README.md

 # Hackathon-voksedigital
+In This hackathon i got 19 th rank out of 1440 submissions in this hackathon i did a lot of feature selection techniques and i tried neural networks and machine learning to solve this problem
 PROBLEM STATEMENT:
    Socio-Economic Segregation on the basis of earnings is done by various government bodies across the world by doing a poll which can be
 "door to door" or "online based" to identify/keep a check on the sections of society having lower levels of income.